All applicants to the College of Information Studies must meet the minimum requirements set by the University of Maryland Graduate School. These are:

 The University of Maryland's Graduate School accepts applications through its ApplyYourself / Hobsons application system.

-The electronic submission of application materials helps expedite the review of an application.
+The electronic submission of application materials helps expedite the review of applications.
 Completed applications are reviewed by an admissions committee in each graduate degree program.
 The recommendations of the admissions committee are submitted to the Dean of the Graduate School, who will make the final admission decision.
 Students seeking to complete graduate work at the University of Maryland for degree purposes must be formally admitted to the Graduate School by the Dean.

 - Statement of Purpose.